learning is fun!

 Our campers live in large tents with 3 doors for convenient exit/entry.
 The living area in the tent is approximate 25′ X 22′.
-Campers sleep on floor.
+Campers sleep on the floor.
 Campers bring their own sleeping bag, blanket, pillow, camping mat and comfort item from home.
-Our tents do not have electricity, so it is truly outdoor, rustic living.
+Our tents do not have electricity, so it is truly an outdoor, rustic living.
 Campers bring flashlights and/or battery-operated lanterns for light.
 Bathrooms are located near to the tent areas and have electricity and hot water.
 Counselors escort campers to the restroom during the night.
-Our counselors live in the tents with our campers.
+Our counselors live in tents with our campers.

 How are counselors selected?

 Staff hiring and training is what makes a great camp, so we dedicated to providing excellence in both of these areas.
 All of our counselors will be at least 18 and have completed one year of college or work experience.
-We have a rigorous application process, which includes a written application, thorough two part interview, written & telephone references, and a criminal background check.
+We have a rigorous application process, which includes a written application, thorough two-part interview, written & telephone references, and a criminal background check.
 When we are the waterfront, our certified lifeguard staff will be present.
 We hold staff training prior to the start of our camp season where staff will learn how to operate all necessary equipment and run programs safely.
 All of our counselors are certified in C.P.R.

 Are campers supervised at all times?